tomliptrot/tomliptrot.github.io/_posts/2019-11-19-4-Things-I-Learnt-at-ODSC-Europe-2019-(you-may-disagree-with-4).markdown

 ## 3. AI has a long way to go but DeepMind are doing amazing stuff

 [Danilo  J Rezende](https://DaniloRezende.com), from DeepMind gave a fascinating talk on his research around model based reinforcement learning.
 I find this stuff really intresting, although I don't fully understand all (much?) of it.
 He was basically arguing why it is useful to learn generative models of the world.
 If we want really successful agents we will need to move beyond classification and  model the inputs, not just the outputs.
 To do this you need to understand causal structure.
-This sounds really truly to me.
+This really chimes with me.
 The general approach echoes stuff being put forward about how the human brain works by neuroscientist [Karl Friston](https://www.wired.com/story/karl-friston-free-energy-principle-artificial-intelligence/) and my favourite philosopher [Andy Clark](https://www.edge.org/conversation/andy_clark-perception-as-controlled-hallucination).
 There seems to be load of work around this area at the moment, and I'm keen to keep up with it.
 As yet it is mostly fairly theoretical without loads of applications, but I think that will change soon.

 - paper:"[One-shot generalisation in deep generative models](https://arxiv.org/abs/1603.05106)", Danilo Rezend
 - paper:"[neural scene representation and rendering](https://deepmind.com/blog/article/neural-scene-representation-and-rendering)": really interesting.
 Generative Query Network (GQN), .
 Filling in 3-d scenes from small number of images.
 Actions driven by reducing uncertainty (a la Friston).
 GQN, learns factorised representation of a scene. [full paper](https://storage.googleapis.com/deepmind-media/papers/Neural_Scene_Representation_and_Rendering_preprint.pdf)

 ## 4. *Vendors* don't really have anything very good to offer data science

 IBMs 'keynote' talk was fairly dismal.
 I guess if you are the 'diamond' sponsor you get to do a sales pitch.
 Maybe it could be a bit better disguised.
 I'm never very impressed with Watson - its basically just branding of a fairly standard service.
 I once was pitched at by IBM and it was about 25 consultants in suits with 1 statistician on the phone suggesting to use a linear regression.
-Telling a room full of data scientists about how data can change our organisations is a bit reductive.
+Telling a room full of data scientists about how data can change our organisations is a bit redundant.
 85% of statistics are made up on the spot.

 They were pitching their AutoAI product (along with most of the vendors here).
 I'm fairly sceptical about these.
 Such a small percentage of a data scientists time is spent running through various models to select the best.
-Professional data science is nothing like a kaggle competition where you are given a dataset nicely formatted in csv.
+Professional data science is nothing like a Kaggle competition where you are given a dataset nicely formatted in .csv.
 The work is in understanding the business problem and how the data relates to it.
 Prediction is the quick bit at the end.

 To be fair the organiser didn't look too happy with the talk.
+And also to be fair, I think the guy who was supposed to be doing  it had to pull out at the last minute.
+But anyway - sales pitches are not welcome on a conference you paid large amounts off money to attend.

-All in, it was a really good conference and I reckon I'll be back next year in [Dublin](https://odsc.com/london/)
+All in all though, it was a really good conference and I reckon I'll be back next year in [Dublin](https://odsc.com/london/)